chenka/vue-stock-trader/README.md

 # Stock Trader

-Made by Vue and Vuex
+Made by Vue and Vuex.
+Can save data to Firebase.

 ## Build Setup